legendcodermartino1245/ldac-optimization-guide/README.md

 On Samsung devices, this should be set to SBC to correctly reset the LDAC handshake.
 If you skip this step, BCC may fail to override Samsung's default — resulting in your selected LDAC 44.1 kHz / 24-bit / 990 kbps profile falling back to 96 kHz / 24-bit / 990 kbps, or even SBC, depending on timing.

+## Working Two stetp and Intermediate Profile pairs
+Any codec switch away from LDAC — even if momentary — triggers a full renegotiation when switching back.

 💡 **Samsung Override Bypass Without SBC**

 If you want to apply **44.1 kHz / 24-bit / 990 kbps**, set the **Intermediate Profile** in BCC to: